BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 13b741949c37b8e09cc3daa3194c58e4fd6b2f14d4b1d0f035a46d6d5a1d3f11
 ~~~

-We then calculate the SHA-256 hash of the concatenation of these two digests.
+We then calculate the SHA-256 digest of the concatenation of these two digests.
 Note that this is the same digest as the composite envelope's digest:

 ~~~
 echo "db7dd21c5169b4848d2a1bcb0a651c9617cdd90bae29156baaefbb2a8abef5ba\